 I’ve never been one for bold fragrances.
 To me, perfume is about instinctively layering scent into my overall persona, rather than wearing it as a statement accessory.
-Lucky for me, powdery fragrances that meld seamlessly into the skin are part of an unfolding trend of sheer, sensual scents this season.
+Luckily for me, powdery perfumes that meld seamlessly into the skin are part of an unfolding trend of sheer, sensual scents this season.

 Subtle, soft and sensual, this year has seen the launch of a slew of sophisticated new fragrance nudes that have a quietly compelling charm that feels modern yet familiar.
 If you’re a fan of powdery scents, these are a few you need to try.